MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Audit trail Trade history, journal and account reports Clear enough if the firm supports MT4 reporting Trade history, statistics and execution views The best platform is the one you can document cleanly

-Main beginner risk Too many EAs, signals and indicators Old habits carried from retail trading Over-clicking from fast execution tools Platform familiarity is not discipline
+Main beginner risk Too many tools, signals, indicators and EA assumptions Old habits carried from retail trading Over-clicking from fast execution tools Platform familiarity is not discipline

 A platform does not make a payout safer.
 Clear rules, clean execution and a defensible account history do.